Bloomsbury, Queensland: Geography

 The Bruce Highway traverses the locality from south to north, passing through the town which is approximately in the centre of the locality.
 The North Coast railway also traverses the locality from south to north, running mostly parallel and immediately west of the highway, with the town serviced by the Bloomsbury railway station.

 The Cathu State Forest is in the south-west of the locality.
 Apart from that, the locality is a mixture of low-lying farming land, mostly used for sugarcane.
 There is a cane tramway through the locality to transport the harvested sugarcane to the local sugar mills.
 Other parts of the locality are mountainous and undeveloped.

 History

+The town presumably takes its name from the parish of the same name, which in turn was named after the cattle station founded by W. Macartney.